-Jason Fate has been teaching floor hockey and various youth activity camps at the Lauri Ann West/Boyd Community Center for two years.
+Jason Fate has been teaching floor hockey and various youth activity camps at the Lauri Ann West/Boyd Community Center for 3 years and is currently the Centers Program Manager.
 Mr. Fate has many varied experiences in the worlds of art, music and hockey.
 A working artist/musician for over 10 years, Mr. Fate holds an Associate’s Degree in Art History and Management and has worked for several museums including the Andy Warhol Museum.
 He has had several art shows at various galleries throughout Pittsburgh.
 As a musician, he has been a member of several local indie bands and has also created and sold clothing at several Pittsburgh boutiques.
 Mr. Fate is a USA Hockey certified instructor, has coached both youth dek and ice hockey teams, has worked as a goaltending instructor for several youth organizations and leagues and was part of the 1999 National Championship Dek Hockey Team defeating the best dek hockey teams in North America.
 “I enjoy sharing what I have learned with our community.
 I love creating and passing on great experiences to our program-goers, helping foster new passions or interest.” says Mr. Fate.
 A fan of any Vietnamese or Indian meal, Mr. Fate also enjoys peanut butter and vanilla ice cream.

 Bobbie Cubbage has been teaching at the Lauri Ann West/Boyd Community Center for the past five years.
 And, she’s taught almost everything, including the A&E After School Program, birthday parties, summer camps, Kids in the Kitchen, Frozen, Fairy Garden Princess, Ella Minnow Pea, Dino Safari, Silly Science, Make a Mess, etc., etc. Mrs. Cubbage has a BA in Journalism and Communications from Point Park University and is also a certified youth fitness instructor and holds certification from the Penn Foster Early Childhood Program, as well as numerous professional development certificates from Penn State, PAEYC and FCASD Early Learning Consortium.
 With over 20 years of experience teaching various ages of children, Mrs. Cubbage currently works for the FCPC Preschool and has been a presenter for the ACSI Conference Seminar on the subject of ‘Creation’.
 Mrs. Cubbage was also a sprinter on the Penn Hills award winning high school girls track/field team and she played the clarinet in the high school marching band and concert bands.
 “I love the ‘a-ha’ moment in a student.
 That moment when you’ve been teaching the children something and the light bulb comes on!
 They really get it!
 At that moment, you know why you do what you do, and why you are so passionate about your position.” says Mrs. Cubbage.
 Her favorite meal? – a pizza with a fresh garden salad, followed by chocolate almond ice cream.